gbisaga/devops/aws-devops-codecommit.md

 Lambda triggers - can create a trigger from the lambda side as well - e.g. to check for passwords being checked in, etc.

+Basic access
+- CodeCommit is a REGIONAL service - use the region in the URL `ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/garytest1`
+- Can use HTTPS or SSH or local GRC URL (git helper)

 Securing repo - Restricting access
 - Normally you need to give users CodeCommitPowerUser access
 - Limit access using DENY rules for particular repos or branches - have e=DENY / a=codecommit:* / r=arn:...:RepoName